Recent AMC changes

 • Do I enjoy math (or at least, do I enjoy it when it’s interesting)?

-• Is it important to me to attend a top school and/or to have a challenging and rewarding career in technology, science, and/or research?
+• Is it important to me to attend a top school, and to have a challenging and rewarding career in a cognitively demanding field?

 If you’re already planning to prepare for the AMC, or have started preparation, you should ask these questions: